anharathoi/artist-f-e/README.md

   ```
   $ npm start
   ```
-- go to http://localhost:3000/ to see the appå
+- go to http://localhost:3000/ to see the application.